 2. The opposite parties were in the process of executing an apartment project in a property admeasuring 17.20 cents comprised in Survey Nos: 1451/1/1,1451/1, 1451/1/1 of Kowdiar Village Thiruvananthapuram District.
 The complainant was a co-owner of this property.
-As per an agreement dated 18-12-2012 he agreed to sell her rights in the property to the opposite parties for demolishing the existing building and constructing a new apartment complex and sale consideration was fixed as Rs.
+As per an agreement dated 28-12-2012 he agreed to sell his rights in the property to the opposite parties for demolishing the existing building and constructing a new apartment complex and sale consideration was fixed as Rs.
 60,00,000/-.
 The project was named "Samson & Sons Merry Land Flats".
 The property is described more particularly in 'A' Schedule appended to the agreement.
 Opposite parties 2 to 4 persuaded the complainant to purchase an apartment in the project and a separate agreement for sale and construction of the apartment was executed.
 According to them, it was a luxurious apartment having a built up area of 1500sq.ft.
-She was also offered undivided interest in the land.
+He was also offered undivided interest in the land.
 The total cost of the apartment was represented to be Rs.60,00,000/-(Rupees sixty Lakhs).
 The apartment is more particularly described in Schedule 'B' appended to the complaint.
 On the basis of the representations made by opposite parties 2 to 4, the complainant agreed to purchase an apartment in the proposed project.
-Accordingly, an agreement was executed between the complainant and the 1st opposite party on 18.12.2012.
+Accordingly, an agreement was executed between the complainant and the 1st opposite party on 28.12.2012.
+Subsequently the opposite parties agreed to enhance the area of the apartment by 122 sq.ft (making the total built up area to 1622 sq.ft) for which an additional amount of Rs.
+15,00,000/- was paid through bank transfer.